 To give your potential clients a preview of what you can do for them…

-1. Get clear on what client magnet would be best to encourage your ideal clients to book you (Download the free worksheet to help you with this).
+1. Get clear on what client magnet would be best to encourage your ideal clients to book you.

 2. Create a client magnet that aligns with your photography offer.

 3. Promote your client magnet on your website.